-In a previous article, I have written about Using the people picker over a one-way trust.
-In that post I use STSADM commands as there are no other ways to configure this.
+In a previous post I have written about Using the people picker over a one-way trust.
+In this post I use STSADM commands as there are no other ways to configure this.
+A downside of the STSADM command is your domain password being visible on the command prompt in clear text for everybody to read, or to retrieve from the command line history.

 A downside of the STSADM command is your domain password being visible on the command prompt in plain text for everybody to read.